ruthpolly/Gluten-Free-Goodies/README.md

 ### Initial Discussion

-Gluten-Free Goodies is a recipe site for anyone searching for easy baking recipes.
-Anyone diagnosed with coeliac disease, related to someone gluten-intolerant or someone just trying the diet will know that changing recipes to be gluten-free is a daunting task.
+Gluten Free Goodies is a recipe site for anyone searching for easy baking recipes.
+Anyone diagnosed with coeliac disease, related to someone gluten intolerant or someone just trying the diet will know that changing recipes to be gluten free is a daunting task.
 This website is designed to make this process easier.

 #### Key information for the site